Daughter Of A Numbers Runner Witnessed An Underground Economy In Action

 GROSS: And how are the winning numbers decided?

-DAVIS: Well, originally, supposedly, this is the legend.
-One man came up with this elegant design for the numbers.
+DAVIS: Ah (laughter).
+Well, originally, supposedly - this is the legend - one man came up with this elegant design for the numbers.
 He created the idea.
-And he got the numbers every day from the local newspaper, from a New York newspaper because he saw that something called the Clearinghouse, which I believe was a precursor to what we think of as stock market figures that appear in the paper.
-Basically, he saw that those numbers were different all the time.
-And he just got the idea.
-I'll take the last three digits and make that the winning number for each day.
-Well, fast forward, and every city that adopted the numbers created their own formula for how they would actually pick winners.
-Most of them chose to pick winners from the daily racing forms at various racetracks based on the winning horses for each of the various races.
+And he got the numbers every day from the local newspaper, from a New York newspaper because he saw that something called the Clearinghouse - which I believe was a precursor to what we think of as stock market figures that appear in the paper - basically, he saw that those numbers were different all the time.
+And he just got the idea - I'll take the last three digits and make that the winning number for each day.
+Well, fast-forward, and every city that adopted the numbers created their own formula for how they would actually pick winners.
+Most of them chose to pick winners from the daily racing forms at various racetracks, based on the winning horses for each of the various races.

+And I love to tell people that I learned that system long enough to write that paragraph in my book (laughter), and then I forgot it because it is complicated.

-GROSS: So if it was hard - so hard to figure out what the winning number was, how is the winning number circulated?
+GROSS: So if it was hard - so hard to figure out what the winning number was, how was the winning number circulated?
 How did people know that their number had hit?

 DAVIS: The big numbers bosses employed people who helped with those calculations.
 Once the numbers bosses signed off on the daily winners, then the word went out - almost like a game of telephone, except they had to get it right.
 You know, various people called various folks that were part of that larger hierarchy and shared the news.
 And then it would trickle down.